Foundation Stock Service

 Unlike other purebred dog breeds, Carolina dogs are not prone to any serious hereditary health conditions.

-A reputable breeder will screen parent dogs and puppies for any diseases or genetic health problems.
+A reputable breeder should screen parent dogs and puppies for any diseases or genetic health problems.

 The average lifespan of a Carolina dog is 12 to 14 years.